Goaty-yagi/express-best-practice/README.md

 ### Location

-The validation middleware is defined in the `middlewares/errorHandler.ts/errorHandler` file.
+This middleware is defined in the `middlewares/errorHandler.ts/errorHandler` file.
 The Joi schema used for validation is also defined and exported from the same file.

 ### Where to Locate